 No matter how much we all love Thailand, there’s always things you hear foreigners complaining about Thai society.
 Sometimes it’s funny or weird things Thai people do like putting ketchup on the pizza and sometimes you hear people telling you characteristics they think Thai people have.
 One such thing you might have been told by some Farang is:

-Narizar works at the reception of Nasa Vegas Hotel in Bangkok.
+Narizar works at the reception of the Nasa Vegas Hotel in Bangkok.
 This is one of the best value for money hotels in town and it’s always incredibly busy.
 Narizar works night shifts and that’s from 6pm to 6am.
 She gets only one day off per week.
-She told me usually her work is very tiring but she likes it and it’s good to be busy.
+She told me usually her work is very tiring, but she likes it and it’s good to be busy.
 While in western countries a 24 hour business is usually organized in three daily shifts each 8 hours, this is Thailand and normal employees have no choice but to accept these long working hours.
-A six day working week is still pretty standard for Thai employees, just ask the guys at your preferred Chester’s coffee, Big C, Tesco Lotus or even Krungsri Bank.
+A 6 day working week is still pretty standard for Thai employees, just ask the guys at your preferred Chester’s Coffee, Big C, Tesco Lotus or even Krungsri Bank.

 You can say a lot about Thai people, but not that they are lazy.
-Can you imagine how people in your home country would react if they had to work for ten or twelve hours a day, 6 days a week and had no guaranteed holidays written down in their work contract?
+Can you imagine how people in your home country would react if they had to work for 10 or 12 hours a day, 6 days a week and had no guaranteed holidays written down in their work contract?
 And that for a local salary you might not even be aware of?
 Add the additional stress they face with a large number of customers and a hot and humid climate in Thailand and you should rather admire how Thai people can work so well in these conditions.

 I think a lot of the foreigners claiming that Thai people are lazy are either on holidays or retired.
 But for sure they aren’t working in Thailand themselves.